matrix-discord/mx-puppet-discord/README.md

 First [retrieve your Discord User Token](https://discordhelp.net/discord-token).

-Then send the bot a message with the contents `link your.token-here`.
+Then send the bot a message with the contents `link user your.token-here`.

 ### Guild management